Philippus/elastic4s/README.md

 </dependency>
 ```

+You can always find the latest version on [maven central](http://search.maven.org/#search%7Cgav%7C1%7Cg%3A%22com.sksamuel.elastic4s%22%20AND%20a%3A%22elastic4s%22)

 ## Building and Testing

 Sorry SBT folks but this project is built with maven.
 To run the unit and integration tests